 Several interviewees mentioned the existing partnerships and established relationships between community organizations as an important contributing factor to the success of the Integrated Hub's development and implementation.
 One interviewee indicated that existing partnerships meant that the Integrated Hub could be built on what was already there without a lot of additional resources: "When you start to realize existing resources/impacts in community and connect the dots, things can happen.
 You don't always need a lot of money.
 But as an organization, you need to have finger on the pulse".
-Another interviewee noted that the success of their Integrated partnership sustainability through buy-in and by being clear up front that eventually, the partner organizations' services would have to be "folded into the organization".
+Another interviewee noted that the success of their Integrated Hub was due to "the fact that it was set up, owned, and operated by a community-based agency who was in the lead".
+Having a lead or core organization at the helm of the